-Party or relevant jurisdiction Canada Atlantic Salmon Federation Title of project Research into factors of early marine phase postsmolt mortality using acoustic predator-detection tags Objective of research project The objectives of the research project are: to assess the extent to which predation by native fishes explains the loss of acoustically tagged Atlantic salmon smolts during the early phase of migration to assess how run timing modifies predation and loss rates Brief description of research project Smolts captured rotary screw traps in Miramichi and tagged with new V4 or V5 120 kHz predator detection tags.
-Receivers will be placed in tidal estuary waters of the Northwest Miramichi and Miramich Bay Dates during which research will take place 2017 + Area in which research will take place Northwest Miramichi River, New Brunswick, Canada Estimated number and weight of salmon to be retained 50 smolts to be tagged in 2017.
-Resources Estimated cost of the research project - Number of participating scientists 2 Name and e-mail address of coordinating scientist in charge of project Jon Carr, Atlantic Salmon Federation: jcarr@asf.ca Details of research vessels, e.g. name, registration, call sign and description of vessel NA Type and amount of gear and other equipment to be used Rotary screw traps, acoustic receivers Details of any collaborating countries Summary of Progress: New Entry.
+Project No. C30 Status: Ongoing Party or relevant jurisdiction Canada Atlantic Salmon Federation, Vemco/Amirix Title of project Predation events on Atlantic salmon smolts in the Miramichi estuary Objective of research project The objectives of the research project are: To identify the extent of bias introduced to acoustic telemetry data as result of predation on tagged individuals and their subsequent detection within the study area Brief description of research project Smolts captured by rotary screw traps in Miramichi and tagged with new V5 180 kHz predator detection tags.
+Receivers were placed in tidal estuary waters of the Northwest and mainstem Miramichi River Dates during which research will take place 2017 (spring/summer) Area in which research will take place Northwest Miramichi River, New Brunswick, Canada Estimated number and weight of salmon to be retained 50 smolts tagged in 2017.
+Resources Estimated cost of the research project £20 K Transmitters £20 K Receivers £30 K Labour Number of participating scientists 2 Name and e-mail address of co-ordinating scientist in charge of project Jonathan Carr, Atlantic Salmon Federation: jcarr@asf.ca Details of research vessels, e.g. name, registration, call sign and description of vessel Small boats (20 feet in length) Type and amount of gear and other equipment to be used Rotary screw traps, acoustic tags and receivers Details of any collaborating countries